liferay-search/liferay-docs/en/user/articles/05-setting-up/01-system-settings/03-server-administration/02-server-admin-external-services.markdown

 document for details.

-Once you've installed ImageMagick and Xuggler, you can use the Server Administration app's External Services tab to configure @product@ to use them.
+Once you've installed ImageMagick and Xuggler, you can use the Server Administration app's External Services tab to configure @sharepoint@ to use them.
 Make sure to choose the correct versions of these tools for your operating system.
-Install the latest stable versions, as older versions may not run properly with @product@.
+Install the latest stable versions, as older versions may not run properly with @sharepoint@.
 ImageMagick must be installed manually, but you can install Xuggler from the Control Panel.

-| **Tip:** If you're running @product@ on a Linux server and experience a problem
+| **Tip:** If you're running @sharepoint@ on a Linux server and experience a problem
 | enabling Xuggler, check your server's glibc version.
 For Xuggler to work, you
 | may need to update glibc to version 2.6 or later.